Language

 Measurement Values Explained

 Photone allows you to measure different properties of light.
 Most measurements (all except from CCT) are light intensity measurements.
-Meaning they indicate how much light hits on a surface.
+This means they indicate how much light reaches a surface at any given time.

 PPFD (PAR Meter)

-Photosynthetic photon flux density (PPFD) describes how much photosynthetically usable light your plant receives at this very moment.
+Photosynthetic Photon Flux Density (PPFD) describes how much photosynthetically usable light your plant receives at any given moment.
 PPFD is typically measured in micromoles of photons (i.e. light particles) per square meter per second (μmol/m²/s).
 This is what PAR meters or quantum meters usually display.

 DLI

-The daily light integral (DLI) describes how much photosynthetically usable light your plant receives over the entire day, given the light remains at the same intensity for the time configured.
-Set the photoperiod (i.e. amount of hours your lamp is running) to get the correct DLI.
+The Daily Light Integral (DLI) measures the total amount of photosynthetically usable light a plant receives over an entire day, assuming the light intensity remains constant for the configured photoperiod.
+Set the photoperiod (i.e. amount of hours your light is on) to get the correct DLI.
+The DLI is typically measured in moles of photons per square meter per day (mol/m²/d).

 ℹ️

-Note that reading the DLI won’t make sense when measuring sunlight as the sun’s intensity will change over time during the day.
+Note that the DLI reading won’t make sense when measuring sunlight as the sun’s intensity changes during the day.

 Illuminance